-As a part of our partnership with Colorado Nonprofit Association, we recently provided a webinar to members on financial leadership, and the challenges most leaders face.
+As a part of our partnership with the Colorado Nonprofit Association, we recently provided a webinar to members on financial leadership, and the challenges most leaders face.
 Over the next several months we will highlight topics from that presentation.
-This month we will look at what should be done for the financial planning of the organization, specifically the annual budget.
+Now, we are looking at what should be done for the financial planning of the organization, specifically the annual budget.

-In many of our larger accounting services clients, we actually lead the development process, meeting with program managers, executive directors and board treasurers to gain insight into the upcoming goals and funding expectations and developing a draft budget.
-In others, we simply review the budget prior to submitting to the board for approval.
-In both cases we play an important role in the on-going monitoring process highlighting areas of concern.
+Many of our larger accounting services clients, actually lead the development process, meeting with program managers, executive directors, and board treasurers to gain insight into the upcoming goals and funding expectations and developing a draft budget.
+In others, we simply review the budget prior to submitting to the Board for approval.
+In both cases, we play an important role in the on-going monitoring process highlighting areas of concern.

 For more guidance on developing your nonprofit’s budget, click here.